 On December 19, 2014, the Company entered into a second amendment to the Loan and Security Agreement with Hercules (the "Hercules Second Amendment").
-In conjunction with the Hercules Second Amendment, the Company issued Hercules a warrant to purchase 58,823 shares of the Company's common stock (the "Hercules Warrant") which replaced the First Warrant and the Second Warrant.
+In conjunction with the Hercules Second Amendment, the Company issued the Hercules Warrant which replaced the First Warrant and the Second Warrant.
 The Hercules Warrant was exercisable at any time after its issuance at an exercise price of \$7.85 per share, subject to certain price-based and other anti-dilution adjustments, including the equity offering in May 2017, the acquisition of Infinia Technology Corporation ("ITC") with common stock in September 2017 and sales of common stock under the ATM entered into in January 2017.
 This warrant had a fair value of \$0.4 million as of March 31, 2019.
 On April 8, 2019, Hercules notified the Company of its intent to exercise this warrant on a cashless basis.
 Hercules received 22,821 shares of the Company's common stock on April 17, 2019.
-As a result of this exercise the Company recorded a net gain of \$0.1 million to change in fair value of warrants, resulting from the decrease in the fair value of the Hercules Warrant during the three months ended June 30, 2019.
+As a result of this exercise the Company recorded a net gain of \$0.1 million to change in fair value of warrants, resulting from the decrease in the fair value of the Hercules Warrant during the six months ended September 30, 2019.